 Number of customers served and the dollars spent during the PY2020 Program Year.

 - PROJECT NURTURE - Become a Teacher!
 (PDF)

 Join Project NURTURE and fulfill your dream of becoming a teacher.
 This is a federal grant opportunity funded through Middle Georgia State University to promote teacher preparation and readiness. *This is a federal grant opportunity funded through Middle Georgia State University to promote teacher preparation and readiness.
 To begin your journey, contact Dr. Kim Gray at Kimberly.email@example.com call 478-955-7161

 - Does Knowlege Management Still Matter?
 (PNG)

 The Middle Georgia State University Association of Information Technology (AITS) student organization and the Middle Georgia State University College of Computing - Department of Information Technology will join with the local chapter of the International Information System Security Certification Consortium, Inc (ISC2) to offer the first coffeehouse series lecture at the MGA Warner Robins Campus Walker Auditorium.
 This live event will be streamed via Microsoft Teams on Tuesday, February 21 at 5:30 p.m.
 Dr. John Girard, Peyton Anderson Endowed Chair and Professor of Information Technology will speak on "Does Knowledge Management Still Matter?" in today's society.

 - Frito Lay - Various Full Time Positions with Great Benefits!
 (PDF)

 Frito-Lay is now offering rewarding and important work that will make a positive impact for those in need across the country and beyond.
 We are doing our part to help keep the food supply chain running smoothly, and we need your help!
 A great opportunity if you’re looking for work during this challenging time.
 Make a difference while earning competitive pay and benefits!

-Learn more about Rachel's success or view other MGWDB success stories.
+Learn more about Tanika's success or view other MGWDB success stories.